Bringing the forest to the city, right here in Ba Dinh.

 Những nét đơn sơ mộc mạc tại đây

-The simple rustic features here
+The simple and rustic features here

 Empty